swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 values to concurrently-executing code.
 If generic code accepts non-`Sendable` types, then the generic code can only use the input values from the current isolation domain.
-These generic APIs can safely accept isolated conformances and call protocol requirement as long as the caller is on the same global actor that the conformance is isolated to.
-The following code has a protocol `P`, a class `C` with a main-actor isolated conformance to `P`, and call-sites to the `P.perform` requirement from a main-actor task and a concurrent task:
+These generic APIs can safely accept isolated conformances and call protocol requirements as long as the caller is on the same global actor that the conformance is isolated to.
+The following code has a protocol `P`, a class `C` with a main-actor isolated conformance to `P`, and calls to the `P.perform` requirement from a main-actor task and a concurrent task:

 ```swift